Jash271/Detoxify/Front-end-guide.md

 # A guide to the front-end developers
-This guide mainly includes what is an API and how a front-end developer or a user can use it.
+"This guide mainly includes what is an API and how a front-end developer or a user can use it."

 ## What is an API?
 API is the acronym for **Application Programming** Interface, which is a software intermediary that allows two applications to talk to each other.
 Each time you use an app like Facebook and send an instant message, or check the weather on your phone, you're using an API.